fabpot-graveyard/dependency-injection/doc/03-Service-Container.markdown

 That's why, most of the time, you don't use the `sfServiceContainer` class directly.
-It was nonetheless important to take some time to describe it as it is the corner stone of the Symfony dependency injection container implementation.
+It was nonetheless important to take some time to describe it as it is the cornerstone of the Symfony dependency injection container implementation.